 Shashi is also Professor of Forest Resource Economics and Management at the Faculty of Forestry, with emphasis on economics of sustainable forest management.

-Founder and CEO of STEM Learning Lab
+Director of Professional Learning, STEM Learning Lab

 Dragon’s Den Startup Challenge Challenge Was Highly Contested and the Winner is…….Dr.
 Vinay Singh, Co-founder & CEO, Orange Neurosciences